Raúl L. Martínez: Congressional election 2008

 On January 21, 2008, Martínez announced on the America TeVe show A Mano Limpia his intention to run in the November 2008 election for the Florida 21st congressional district seat held by Republican Lincoln Díaz-Balart.
 Martinez officially announced his candidacy the following day at the Raul L. Martinez Government Center (Hialeah City Hall).
 Martinez lost to Díaz-Balart, garnering 42% of the vote.

 Controversies

 In June 1999, during a protest of more than 400 people blocking an expressway in Hialeah, the city's then police chief, Rolando Bolanos, was hit in the head with a rock.
 Bolanos called Martínez to the scene and, during the battle, Martinez punched a butcher, Ernesto Mirabal.
 Mirabal was charged with battery on an elected official, resisting arrest with violence and inciting a riot.
-The charges against Mirabel were later dropped.
+The charges against Mirabal were later dropped.

 In February 2007, when a "caustic" press release from Florida Republican Party Chairman Jim Greer criticized Hillary Clinton's presence at a fundraiser at the ex-mayor's home, Martinez responded by using profane language.